Iodine and Cancer

-Case #2– Delores was 73 when she was diagnosed with breast cancer in 2003.
+- Case study #2, Delores was 73 when she was diagnosed with breast cancer in 2003.
 She declined to have conventional treatments of radiation and chemotherapy, and instead took 50 mg of Lugol’s Solution daily.
-A follow-up ultrasound of the breast 18 months later showed that the malignancies were continued to diminish in size.
-Two years later, a follow up mammogram and ultrasound failed to show any abnormality and were read by the radiologist as normal.
+A follow-up ultrasound of the breast 18 months later showed that the malignancies continued to diminish in size.
+Two years later, a follow up mammogram and ultrasound failed to show any abnormalities and were read as normal by the radiologist.

-Case #3– Joyce, 52, was diagnosed with breast cancer and started on 50 mg of Lugol’s Solution per day.
-Three years after starting iodine therapy, her follow up mammograms and ultrasound exams continue to show decreasing of the tumor with no progression.
+- Case study # 3, Joyce was 52 when she was diagnosed with breast cancer and started taking 50 mg of Lugol’s Iodine Solution per day.
+Three years after starting iodine therapy, her follow up mammograms and ultrasound exams continued to show decreasing of the tumor size, with no progression of disease.

 An interview with Dr David Brownstein

 Signs of having an under-active (hypo-active) thyroid- symptoms include fatigue and/or sluggishness, sensitivity to the cold, heavier menstrual periods, joint and/or muscle pain, pale dry skin, thin and brittle hair and/or fingernails, muscle weakness, hair loss, constipation and leg cramps.